ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

   - Module bindings (`let x = ...` at module level, including in sub-modules)

-Module bindings are wrapped in regions to enforce the rule (as mentioned above) that modules never contain `local` values.
+Module bindings are wrapped in regions to enforce the rule (as mentioned above) that modules never contain local values.

 Additionally, it is possible to write functions that do *not* have a region around their body, which is useful to write functions that return stack-allocated values.
 See "Use exclave_ to return a local value" below.

 ### Nested regions
 Let's further explore the idea of nested regions mentioned above.
-Additionally, `local` variables are further subdivided into two cases:
+Say we are in the middle of a region, the local variables in scope are further subdivided into two cases:

   - **Outer-region local**: lives in an outer region, not the current region.